logto-io/rfcs/draft/0003-organization-invitation.md

 - The "Updated time" field SHOULD be set to the current time.

 Once the invitation is revoked, the invitation SHOULD NOT be updated to any other status.

-### 3.3.
-Invitation token

-The invitation token is a string that is used to accept the invitation and verify the identity of the invitee.
-The token should be generated randomly and should be long enough to prevent brute force attacks.
-It is RECOMMENDED to use a string of 32 characters or more.

 ## 4. Drawbacks